edwards-lab/libGWAS/README.rst

 $ `python setup.py test`

-If no errors are reported, then mvtest should run correctly on your system.
+If no errors are reported, then libGWAS should run correctly on your system.

 .. _virtual-env: